samsu/installation/README.md

        install Openstack compute on other hosts:
         ./ins.sh compute

 Notes:

-         1. If you are doing multi-modes installation, the suggested script sequence is
+     If you are doing multi-modes installation, the suggested script run sequence is
      1. prepare your fortigate (if have)
      2. Install controller
      3. Install others (compute/network)